x

 The DSS office ensures that all information and communication pertaining to a student's disability is maintained in accordance with applicable law, including the Family Educational Rights and Privacy Act (FERPA).

-Only designated staff will have access to student files maintained by the DSS office.
+Only designated staff will have access to student files maintained by the DSS Office.

 Release of information (ROI) is permissible with written permission from the student and with few exceptions.